mightymiklas/Identify_A_Face/README.md

 [Demo](https://calm-everglades-55128.herokuapp.com/)

-From the demo site you can run some of the examples and see the returned results as displayed below.
+From the demo site you can run some of the examples from the examples folder and see the returned results as displayed below.

 George Clooney